shannonyoshi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model--an object representation of the html elements of a webpage.
+This allows us to interact with and manipulate the web page.
+It has a 'tree' data structure.

 2. What is an event?

+Events are user interaction with a site.
+Often using the mouse, keyboard, etc.

 3. What is an event listener?

+Event listeners tell the browser to track specific types of user interactions (scrolling, resizing the page, clicking, etc.)

 4. Why would we convert a NodeList into an Array?

+Though NodeLists are similr to Arrays, most array methods don't work on NodeLists, so in order to use them, the NodeList wuld need to be converted into an array.

 5. What is a component?

+Components allow us to build structures that we can reuse on web pages.
+They are built using a combination of html, css, and javascript.

 ### Git Set up